SpongePowered/SpongeDocs/source/plugin/project/gradle.rst

   We recommend using :ref:`SpongeGradle <using-spongegradle>` for Gradle plugins since it will provide additional Gradle integration for Sponge plugins.

-Generally, everything necessary to compile a Sponge plugin using Gradle can be done by simply adding SpongeAPI dependency to your project:
+Generally, everything necessary to compile a Sponge plugin using Gradle can be done by simply adding the SpongeAPI dependency to your project:

 .. code-block:: groovy